Dermatologist In Singapore - Lumine Dermatology Clinic

 Skin Tag Removal Aftercare

 After treatment, most people experience minimal discomfort.
-The area may be slightly red or tender for a short time.
+The area may feel slightly tender for a short time.
 A small scab may form and should be left to heal naturally.

-If redness, swelling, increasing pain, or discharge occurs, medical advice should be sought promptly.
+If you notice increasing redness, swelling, warmth, worsening pain, or discharge, seek medical advice promptly.

 Can Skin Tags Return?

-A skin tag that has been completely removed does not usually grow back in the same spot.
+A skin tag that has been fully removed does not usually grow back in the same spot.
 However, new skin tags can develop in nearby areas over time, especially where friction continues.

 Choosing a Clinic for Skin Tag Removal in Singapore